maidsafe/rfcs/proposed/0016-launcher-data_types-api/0016-launcher-data-types-api.md

 ## Immutable data

-Raw Data in the network is stored as Immutable data after the SefEncryption process.
+Raw Data in the network is stored as Immutable data after the SelfEncryption process.

 ### Save Raw data